mloughran/em-hiredis/README.md

 It's possible to subscribe to the same channel multiple time and just unsubscribe a single callback using `unsubscribe_proc` or `punsubscribe_proc`.

+## Lua

+You can of course call EVAL or EVALSHA directly; the following is a higher-level API.

+Registering a named command on a redis client defines a ruby method with the given name on the client:

+    redis.register_script(:multiply, <<-END)
+      return redis.call('get', KEYS[1]) * ARGV[1]
+    END

+The method can be called in a very similar way to any other redis command; the only difference is that the first argument must be an array of keys, and the second (optional) an array of values.

+    # Multiplies the value at key foo by 2
+    redis.multiply(['foo'], [2]).callback { ... }

+Lua commands are submitted to redis using EVALSHA for efficiency.
+If redis replies with a NOSCRIPT error, the command is automatically re-submitted with EVAL; this is totally transparent to your code and the intermediate 'failure' will not be passed to your errback.

+You may register scripts globally, in which case they will be available to all clients:

+    EM::Hiredis::Client.register_script(:multiply, <<-END)
+      return redis.call('get', KEYS[1]) * ARGV[1]
+    END

+As a final convenience, it is possible to load all lua scripts from a directory automatically.
+All `.lua` files in the directory will be registered, and named according to filename (so a file called `sum.lua` becomes available as `redis.sum(...)`).

+    EM::Hiredis::Client.load_scripts_from('./lua_scripts')

+For examples see `examples/lua.rb` or `lib/em-hiredis/lock_lua`.

 ## Developing